-The above factored ultimate geotechnical resistance is based on the caissons installed from a depth of 1.4 m below the anticipated road grade of Elevation 193.6 m.
-Greater resistances may potentially be achieved for deeper caissons; however, deeper boreholes will be required at detailed design.
+The above allowable bearing resistance is based on the caissons installed from a depth of 1.4 m below the anticipated road grade elevation and assuming that similar conditions identified at the bottom of the boreholes completed for this report extend well below the explored depths.
+Greater resistances may potentially be achieved for deeper caissons pending additional exploration and testing.
+Deeper boreholes will be required for Detailed Design of any deep foundation alternative.